Silapareddy-Praveen-Kumar-Reddy/farmersapp/README.md

 * **Product Details Page:** Upon selecting a product, users are directed to a dedicated page providing in-depth information, including descriptions, specifications, customer reviews, and related products.
 * **Shopping Cart:** Allows users to review selected items, adjust quantities, remove items, and proceed to the checkout process.
 * **Settings Page:** Provides options for users to customize their app experience, such as managing notifications, language preferences, and potentially delivery addresses.
+* **Vendor Opportunities:** A section dedicated to vendors, potentially allowing them to register, list products, and manage their sales within the app.

 ## Tech Stack